The Complete Guide to Meta Tags & SEO

 Meta Description Code Example

-<!-- Good meta description (148 characters) --> <meta name="description" content="Check meta tags across your entire website.
-Analyze titles, descriptions, OG tags, and structured data.
-Free tool, 13 parameters." /> <!-- Bad: Too short (42 characters) --> <meta name="description" content="Check your website's meta tags." /> <!-- Bad: Too long (200+ characters) --> <meta name="description" content="This is our amazing meta tags checking tool that will scan your entire website and find every single meta tag issue including titles, descriptions, Open Graph tags, Twitter Cards, structured data, and much more." />
+<!-- Good meta description (130 characters) --> <meta name="description" content="Check meta tags across your entire website.
+Analyze titles, descriptions, OG tags, structured data, and image alt text.
+Free tool." /> <!-- Bad: Too short (42 characters) --> <meta name="description" content="Check your website's meta tags." /> <!-- Bad: Too long (200+ characters) --> <meta name="description" content="This is our amazing meta tags checking tool that will scan your entire website and find every single meta tag issue including titles, descriptions, Open Graph tags, Twitter Cards, structured data, and much more." />

 Writing Tips